Should employees be included in strategic planning?

 Take a look around your workplace.
 Do the people around you seem like they are doing everything they can to keep moving the business forward?
 If not, perhaps one of the key items on your strategic agenda needs to be developing a more inclusive and rewarding company culture.

-According to Gallup, tapping into employee potential means learning to recognise how their individual skills and experience can drive their performance.
+According to Gallup, tapping into employee potential means learning to recognize how their individual skills and experience can drive their performance.
 Encouraging people to express their opinions is a great way to learn where their strengths lie, but also can yield some genuinely valuable ideas for the direction of your company.

 With StrategyBlocks’ software, you have the ability to create linear paths of responsibility to encourage recognition of expertise in your team, as well as a greater sense of accountability.
 Whether you are developing new goals with the involvement of your team, or involving your team more is itself the goal, speak to us today about how strategy planning software can work for you.